cardano-foundation/cardano-academy/courses/CBCA/1-introduction_to_blockchain/2-what_is_blockchain/README.md

-# Unit 2 - What is Blockchain
+# 2 - What is Blockchain

-## Learning Objectives
+> [!NOTE]
+>
-By the end of this unit, the learner should be able to:
+> By the end of this unit, you should be able to:
+>

-- Give a high-level definition of what blockchain is
+> - [x] Give a high-level definition of what blockchain is
-- Understand the main components of a typical blockchain network
+> - [x] Understand the main components of a typical blockchain network
-- Understand a simple blockchain data structure
+> - [x] Understand a simple blockchain data structure
-- Learn the use cases of blockchain technology and how it helps different industries
+> - [x] Learn the use cases of blockchain technology and how it helps different industries
-- Learn about career opportunities in blockchain
+> - [x] Learn about career opportunities in blockchain

 ## Introduction
-Hello everyone, and welcome.
-I am your lecturer, [lecturer name].
-In this unit, we will look into how blockchain works at a basic level.
-Follow along at your own pace.
-Feel free to go back and review as needed.

-## Table of Contents
 Previously, we talked about consensus algorithms.
 These help distributed networks reach agreement without a central authority.
 Now we will learn about blockchain and who participates in it.
 We’ll also touch on some use cases.
 We have plenty to cover, so let’s get started!

 ## The First Message from Satoshi

-In 2008, Satoshi Nakamoto introduced blockchain technology.
+In 2008, Satoshi Nakamoto introduced blockchain technology [^1].
 The publication of the Bitcoin whitepaper describing a peer-to-peer electronic cash system kicked off a whole new era of blockchain technology and digital currencies.
 The key innovation was a new mechanism allowing users in a network to reach agreement on various decisions without a central manager or controlling entity.
 The way the agreement is reached is called a consensus algorithm.
 Bitcoin introduced the proof-of-work consensus algorithm.

 ![illustration 1.2.1.png](./assets/1.2.1.png)